 |Support||Email and Chat|

 Namecheap is a well-known domain registrar that has been around literally for decades.
-We’ve been looking forward to an opportunity to review their VPN service for some time.
+A few years back they entered the VPN market, which brings us to today and our Namecheap VPN review.

-And now it is time to find out what the Namecheap VPN can do.
-The VPN has a killer low price, and like Surfshark, allows you to have an unlimited number of simultaneous connections.
+For starters, the VPN has a killer low price and allows you to have an unlimited number of simultaneous connections.

 Interestingly, in testing and researching the background of Namecheap VPN, we discovered that it is a rebranded (white label) version of another popular VPN service — with a controversial past.
 So is Namecheap VPN still worth using, or should you move on to better alternatives?

-We’ll answer this and more in this in-depth Namecheap VPN review.
+We’ll answer this and more in our in-depth Namecheap VPN review.

 Namecheap VPN overview